vesuxyz/docs/docs/curators/vaults/basics.md

 ### NAV Oracle

-The _NAV Oracle_ is responsible for computing the _Vault_'s Net Asset Value (NAV) across all positions in external DeFi protocols and idle asset balances.
-It is therefore configured with the _Vault_'s strategy mandate and in particular the list of DeFi protocols the strategy has pre-approved to maintain positions in.
+The _AuM Oracle_ is responsible for computing the vault's _Assets under Management_ across all positions in external DeFi protocols and idle asset balances.
+It is therefore configured with the vault's strategy mandate and in particular the list of DeFi protocols the strategy has pre-approved to maintain positions in.

 ### Governor